gabbyc313/CTS--4000/GCReview.md

 Pilsch, Andrew.
 “Locating the Minimal in Minimal Computing Pedagogy: Minimal Computing Tools and the Classroom Management of Student Composing Workflows.” *Journal of Educational Media* 49, no. 5 (2024): 769–779. [https://doi.org/10.1080/17439884.2024.240182](https://doi.org/10.1080/17439884.2024.240182).

+- *links work fine*
+- *i think you were supposed to use footnotes like [^1] to link your work and citations together. but because you're missing the work and just have a link there is a disconnect*

+Communication, style, and polish (5/5)
+- *very well written, i like your communication style and persuasiveness in your writing* Relevance to special issue theme (3/5)
+- *i feel like the art itself can fit with the theme but the pets themselves are lost on me and i dont see the connection* Overall originality, creativity, and strength of ideas (4/5)
+- *very good idea, and great way to show it, felt like scrolling down a twitter feed made especially for animals.
+I've just come across this idea before is all*
+Accuracy and completion of Markdown code (2/5)
+- *missing footnotes and the work itself being encoded in markdown, top banner not working because not a file on my computer. metadata done well*

+overall: 15/20 - 75%